 Attorney David Miller discusses the Texas Probate Process:

 While most assets are handled through probate, there are a few that are not subject to probate or can be arranged to avoid probate altogether.
 Joint-owned accounts with a right of survivorship—meaning the non-deceased individual retains control over the account—are not part of probate.
 These include both financial and securities accounts.
 Additionally, assets placed in a revocable trust are not distributed through probate and instead are administered through the terms of the trust.
 Finally, life insurance is paid out directly to beneficiaries and is not part of probate either.
 Besides these assets, all others are managed through probate in Texas.

 Probate does not need to be confusing and stressful.
 Individuals who are creating a will should contact an experienced estate planning attorney to discuss this process.

 Contact a Houston Estate Planning Attorney

 If you or a loved one needs assistance drafting an estate plan, contact the Houston estate planning and probate attorneys at McCulloch & Miller, PLLC.
 We work with your loved ones to navigate the probate process and will advise you beforehand on how your estate plan can minimize the potential future difficulties.
 With decades of experience, our attorneys will reduce your stress and make sure you are prepared for the future.
-To schedule a free, initial consultation and to speak with one of our attorneys, give us a call today at 713-333-8900.
+To schedule a consultation and to speak with one of our attorneys, give us a call today at 713-333-8900.